tycakmak1/cpp_lectures/notes/lecture03.md

 Every expression has a data type(int, double, ...) and a value category (PR, X, L (primary val cats) or R, GL (secondary val cats)).

 ##### ###REMARK###
-Priority operator does not change the value category.
+> Priority operator does not change the value category.<br>
 >`x = 9;` and `(((((((((x))))))))) = 9;` are the same thing.

 ## constexpr